Superior Air Charter

-Superior Air Charter (previously JetSuite) is a private jet charter company based out of Dallas, Texas.
+Superior Air Charter (previously JetSuite) is a private jet charter company based in Dallas, Texas.
 The company was founded in 2006 by Alex Wilcox.
 In 2008, the company was re-branded from Magnum Jet after a push from financial backers.
-Wilcox currently serves as CEO of the company.
+Wilcox is CEO of the company.

 On April 17, 2020, JetSuite, as it was called then, halted operations and furloughed most of its crew members due to the COVID-19 pandemic.
 On April 28, 2020, JetSuite's parent company filed for Chapter 11 bankruptcy.
 JetSuite has safely operated over 111,000 flights since 2009.
 In September 2020, the company closed the Chapter 11 filing and retired the name JetSuite.
 Flying recommenced in November 2020 as Superior Air Charter, operating 3 Phenom 100 aircraft.

 History

 JetSuite was born out of a re-branding of Magnum Jet after the company's financial backers decided to restructure the company.
 As part of this restructuring, the company also steered away from advertising as an “air taxi” with shared rides and began focusing solely on private charter flights.

 Alex Wilcox, a JetBlue founding executive, is the company's CEO.
 Wilcox has over two decades of airline industry experience and has been named a Henry Crown Fellow by the Aspen Institute.
 In addition to receiving funding by private investors in 2010, Zappos CEO Tony Hsieh invested $7 million into JetSuite in 2011.